carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 >
 > - Where do you think ml could be used in your organization?
 > - Would machine learning be used to do something new or help with existing processes or systems?
+> - If your organization is already using ml - where is it currently being used?
 {: .discussion}

 ## Predictions into actions